 Remsen is a very small city located in the state of Iowa.
 With a population of 1,682 people and just one neighborhood, Remsen is the 296th largest community in Iowa.
-Much of the housing stock in Remsen was built prior to World War II, making it one of the older and more historic cities in the country.
+Remsen has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Remsen is generally considered to be a blue-collar town.
 36.05% of the Remsen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Remsen is a city of service providers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Remsen who work in management occupations (11.52%), food service (10.33%), and office and administrative support (8.74%).

-Telecommuters are a relatively large percentage of the workforce: 11.87% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.87% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Remsen’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Remsen’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Remsen in 2022 was $39,555, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $158,220 for a family of four.
 However, Remsen contains both very wealthy and poor people as well.